orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.terminal`
 - .initial/.terminal could be seen as a part of .self, but you can only say that if you can make it separable.
 (So .self ignores it, hence it's different.)
+- compile/map/cast/.realize/ ... probably fit in that separate category/level of abstraction

 `.is_extreme`
 - Extremes as superposed pattern matcher.